Edited by: Juan Ruiz

 Some important notes:

-- The daily maximum you’re able to purchase is 60,000 points.
-You can, however, repeat this daily, so if you want to purchase more than 60,000 points, you can make multiple transactions over several days.
+- The daily maximum amount of points you’re able to purchase is 60,000.
+You can, however, make multiple transactions over several days if you want to purchase more than 60,000 points.

 - Purchased points do not count toward elite status or earning the coveted Southwest Companion Pass.